Plant power: the impressive health benefits of a vegan diet

 Ein Glas gefüllt mir tomaten, Avocado, veganen Feta, Salat und Linsen

-High blood pressure is a widespread problem in our society, but a vegan diet can help to counteract this.
-This was also shown by a study at Loma Linda University in California, which found that vegans and vegetarians have fewer problems with high blood pressure.
-In addition to their own research results, the data from the Adventist Health Study-2 (AHS-2) was consulted, clinics were visited and questionnaires on the frequency of food consumed were analyzed.
-The results showed that vegans and vegetarians have lower systolic and diastolic blood pressure than people on a mixed diet and also need to take significantly less blood pressure-lowering medication.
-[3] The rich variety of fruits, vegetables, whole grains and nuts in a vegan diet contain many essential nutrients and minerals that can help regulate blood pressure.
-So, grab a green smoothie and lower your blood pressure naturally!
+High blood pressure is a common issue in our society – but a vegan diet can help lower it naturally.
+This was demonstrated in a study by Loma Linda University in California, which showed that vegans and vegetarians are less likely to suffer from high blood pressure.
+The researchers also included data from the Adventist Health Study-2 (AHS-2), visited clinics, and analysed dietary questionnaires.
+The results revealed that vegans and vegetarians had lower systolic and diastolic blood pressure than omnivores and required fewer blood pressure medications.
+[3] The wide range of fruit, vegetables, whole grains and nuts in a vegan diet provides essential nutrients and minerals that help regulate blood pressure.
+So grab a green smoothie and let your blood pressure drop the natural way!

-Diabetes is a serious condition, but a vegan diet can help reduce the risk and control blood sugar levels.
-The results of a randomized clinical trial published in 2020 confirmed that a low-fat plant-based diet can reduce body weight and increase insulin sensitivity.
-Increased insulin sensitivity allows more glucose to be absorbed from the blood into the cells.
-This is particularly important in order to avoid permanently elevated blood sugar levels and thus reduce the risk of type 2 diabetes.
-[4] The Adventist Health Study-2 found that vegans have a 49% lower risk of developing diabetes than people who eat meat.
-[5] The fiber-rich plant foods support the stability of blood sugar levels and promote a healthy insulin response.
-Take the first step towards a healthier life and choose the plant-based way.
+Diabetes is a serious condition – but a vegan diet can help reduce your risk and support stable blood sugar levels.
+A 2020 randomised clinical trial confirmed that a low-fat, plant-based diet could lower body weight and improve insulin sensitivity.
+The better your insulin sensitivity, the more effectively your body can move glucose from your bloodstream into your cells – an essential step in preventing long-term elevated blood sugar and reducing the risk of type 2 diabetes.
+[4] The Adventist Health Study-2 found that vegans had a 49% lower risk of developing diabetes than people who eat meat.
+[5] Plant-based foods, rich in fibre, help maintain stable blood sugar and promote a healthy insulin response.
+Take the first step towards a healthier life – and choose the plant-powered path.

 Ein weißer Teller auf dem sich eine gefüllte Aubergine mit veganem Crème fraiche Topping und ein Tomatensalat mit Zwiebel und Petersilie befindet.
 Daneben steht eine kleine Schale Crème fraiche.